nitrosocke/dreambooth-training-guide/README.md

 Also did an upscale of all the images before resizing them to 512 for more clarity. other than that, I try to include closeups and half body shots of a few main characters.
 I never use full body shots as they loose too much resolution and SD can actually make pretty good full body poses without them.

-Any idea if the amount of images depends if you either want to train a e.g. face vs. a style?
-Because for faces a lot people suggest only a few images.
-- Any idea if the amount of images depends if you either want to train a e.g. face vs. a style?
-Because for faces a lot people suggest only a few images.

 How much vram do you need for dreambooth
 - I think minimum is 10GB right now, but there might be repos down to 8GB already

-is there a way to combine this model with one we train ourselves (ie trained on me)
-- I haven't tried it myself but it is possible to merge the models, but from other users testing it seems that the model might loose some of its power.
-Here is a YouTube video regarding that: https://youtube.com/watch?v=dfMLrytpfAU According to this, training the model together with the images of you would be the best way.

-This is more of a general question not specific to this model: Is there an easy way to take an existing image and apply this style so that the subjects still resemble original?
+Is there an easy way to take an existing image and apply this style so that the subjects still resemble original?
 - it's either using i2i and adjust the denoising settings and prompt until it gives good results or train a model on the arcane style dataset and the person's picture

 For regularization images, can't we just use images of the same style?
 Like if we're training style of a particular show, we can upload 1000 screenshots from the show instead of generating 1000 'style of' images.